-The monument to the 20th Indiana Volunteer Infantry Regiment is south of Gettysburg in the Rose Woods, just northwest of the Devil’s Den on Cross Avenue at the intersection with Sickles and Ayers Avenues.
-(Ayers Avenue – Loop tour map) It was erected in 1885 by the State of Indiana.
+The monument to the 20th Indiana Volunteer Infantry Regiment is south of Gettysburg in the Rose Wood.
+It is just northwest of the Devil’s Den on Cross Avenue at the intersection with Sickles and Ayers Avenues.
+(Ayers Avenue – Loop tour map) The State of Indiana erected and dedicated the monument in 1885.

-Private Oliver P. Rood of company B was awarded the Medal of Honor for his actions at Gettysburg on July 3rd for the Capture of the flag of 21st North Carolina Infantry.
+Private Oliver P. Rood of company B was awarded the Medal of Honor for his actions at Gettysburg on July 3rd when he captured the flag of 21st North Carolina Infantry Regiment.

 |Attached to the 2nd Brigade, 1st Division, 3rd Corps, Army of the Potomac|